jdsalmonson/jdsalmonson.github.io/_posts/2025-01-19-livermore-summer-2024.md

 ## Ocean Temperature

 Ocean temperatures are known to have significant impact on the weather, so I downloaded 20 years of ocean surface temeperature from [buoy #46214](https://www.ndbc.noaa.gov/station_page.php?station=46214) bobbing off the coast of San Francisco at the edge of the continental shelf.
 I followed a similar 5-day rolling mean window to calculate a smoothed daily mean seasonal ocean temperature profile.
 In order to quantify how often the ocean temperature significantly deviates from the mean, I calculated the percentage of days per month that exceed the mean on that date by more than a standard deviation.
 It is interesting to note the seasonal cycle in this data; summers have more days that exceed the mean than do winters.
 This is subtle effect where the ocean temperatures tend to be more variable and scattered in the Summer and Fall than in the Winter.
-This is roughly captured by the wiggles in the rolling mean temperature, but also the standard deviation in winter is about ±1° C, but increases to ±1.5° C or so in the summer and fall.
+This is roughly captured by the wiggles in the rolling mean temperature, but also the standard deviation in Winter is about ±1° C, but increases to ±1.5° C or so in the summer and fall.

 One key take-away from this data is that there were extended periods of unusually warm ocean during the drought years of 2014, 2015, 2016, 2017, and persisting somewhat into 2018 and 2019.
 The other interesting point to note is that the 2023/2024 Winter, preceding our most recent warm Summer, had a several month period of exceptionally warm waters.
 While the warm Winter waters don't directly imply causation of a subsequent warm Summer, there does appear to be a by-eye corrolation of exceptionally warm ocean temperatures with those of the air.